grafana/loki/docs/sources/operations/storage/logs-deletion.md

 ---
 # Log Entry Deletion

-<span style="background-color:#f3f973;">Log entry deletion is only supported for the BoltDB Shipper index store.</span>
+Log entry deletion is supported _only_ for the BoltDB Shipper index store.

 Grafana Loki supports the deletion of log entries from a specified stream.
-Log entries that fall within a specified time window and and match an optional line filter are those that will be deleted.
+Log entries that fall within a specified time window and match an optional line filter are those that will be deleted.

 The Compactor component exposes REST endpoints that process delete requests.